 Water Availability in Paria Canyon

 Water availability is something to take into account when you are planning your Paria Canyon backpacking itinerary, which might seem strange considering you are hiking down a river.
-However, the Paria River gets very silty, and a lot of water filters simply can’t handle the grit.
+However, the Paria River gets very silty, and a lot of water filters simply can’t handle the grit and can get clogged.
 Also due to animals that live upstream, it is recommended that if you are going to drink water out of the river that you both filter and purify it to get rid of bacteria and viruses.
 That means carrying both a filter, such as the Platypus GravityWorks filter, which I have reviewed here, AND a SteriPen or purification tablets.

 Many of the springs are easy to miss, so it’s important to be on the close look out.
 Lush vegetation growing out of the canyon walls is a sign that a spring might be present.